Social Work, M.S.W.

 Program Objectives

-- Prepare graduate students for service in the social work profession as competent advanced direct social work practitioners.
+- Prepare students for service in the social work profession as ethically competent clinical social work practitioners.

 - Prepare students to apply multiple theoretical frameworks and practice models to work with client systems of all sizes to resolve complex social issues.

-- Provide students with social work research, knowledge, values, and skills that will enable them to provide leadership in service delivery systems on a global level.
+- Provide students with social work research, knowledge, values, and skills that will enable them to provide leadership in service delivery systems on a local, national, and global level.

-- Prepare students to acquire skills to use technology appropriately to ensure competent and ethical practice and provide access to opportunities that enhance their personal and professional growth.
+- Prepare students to use technology appropriately to ensure competent and ethical practice and provide access to opportunities that enhance their personal and professional growth.